g00341288/g00341288.github.io/_posts/2016-11-4-translating-a-request-for-data-into-a-sql-query-a-worked-example-post.md

 ### Step 1 - Analyse the Question/Data Request into Clauses/Phrases

-Using the Oracle sample database, an analysis of the question above might look something like this:
+Using the Oracle sample database, an analysis of the question above might look something like this, where we are asked to get:

-> Get
+>
 - the number of employees in each job in each department,
 - the department they are in,
 - their job title,